bbc/sqs-producer/README.md

 ### Credentials

-By default the consumer will look for AWS credentials in the places [specified by the AWS SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Setting_AWS_Credentials).
+By default the producer will look for AWS credentials in the places [specified by the AWS SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Setting_AWS_Credentials).
 The simplest option is to export your credentials as environment variables:

 ```bash
 export AWS_SECRET_ACCESS_KEY=...